 - a) For each option, required capital cannot be negative.
-The Template automatically applies a floor of zero at the entity level. - b) Provisional AM This method will serve as the default calculation while the AM is under development.
-Until such a determination of final scalars to use in the AM, the 'Provisional AM' will use scalars of 100% (ie it will be unscaled). - c) Pure Relative Ratio Approach (Pure RRA) This method adjusts only the capital requirement of regulated entities for each local regulatory regime within the Volunteer Group.
+The Template automatically applies a floor of zero at the entity category level. - b) Provisional AM This method will serve as the default calculation while the AM is under development.
+Until such a determination of the final scalars to use in the AM, the 'Provisional AM' will use scalars of 100% (ie it will be unscaled).
+For US entities, "unscaled" is equivalent to NAIC RBC at 300% of the ACL. - c) Pure Relative Ratio Approach (Pure RRA) This method adjusts only the capital requirement of regulated entities for each local regulatory regime within the Volunteer Group.
 It compares the average capital ratios relative to required capital at the first intervention level.
-For purposes of the Template, scalars have been developed from publically available information for certain jurisdictions where such data was available.
+For purposes of the Template, scalars have been developed from publicly available information for certain jurisdictions where such data was available.
 The scalars may differ if the jurisdiction applies different formulas to the industry segments (Life, P/C and Health).
-The scalars will require periodic maintenance to provide for accurate scaling for each reporting year but will likely always lag by at least one calendar year.
+The scalars will require periodic maintenance to provide accurate scaling for each reporting year but will likely always lag by at least one calendar year.
 For jurisdictions where a scalar has not been provided, scalars will not be applied.
-Scalars will be applied using the prescribed capital requirement as the first intervention level. - d) Excess Relative Ratio Approach This method adjusts both available capital and required capital.
-It adds a step to the Pure RRA by looking at the ratio of excess capital carried over first intervention level requirement.
-Therefore, to calculate a jurisdiction's excess capital ratio, one would first calculate the amount of the capital ratio carried in excess of the capital ratio required at the first intervention level.
+Scalars will be applied using the prescribed capital requirement as the first intervention level.
+This option will be tested with both NAIC Risk Based Capital at 300% of ACL and at 200% of ACL. - d) Excess Relative Ratio Approach This method adjusts both available capital and required capital.
+It adds a step to the Pure RRA by looking at the excess capital (also referred to as free surplus) ratio above the first intervention level requirement.
+Therefore, to calculate a jurisdiction's excess capital ratio, one would first calculate the amount of the capital ratio in excess of the capital ratio required at the first intervention level.
 This amount would then be divided by the capital ratio required at the first intervention level.
-As with the Pure RRA, scalars have been provided in the Template relying on publically available information for certain jurisdictions, where such data was available.
+As with the Pure RRA, scalars have been provided in the Template relying on publicly available information for certain jurisdictions, where such data was available.
 The scalars may differ if the jurisdiction applies different formulas to the industry segments (Life, P/C and Health).
-The scalars will require periodic maintenance to provide for accurate scaling for each reporting year but will likely always lag by at least one calendar year.
+The scalars will require periodic maintenance to provide accurate scaling for each reporting year but will likely always lag by at least one calendar year.
 For jurisdictions where a scalar has not been provided, scalars will not be applied.
-Scalars will be applied using the prescribed capital requirement as the first intervention level. - e) 0.5% Probability of Default This method will include scalars that are calibrated to a 0.5% probability of default (i.e. 99.5% VaR).
+Scalars will be applied using the prescribed capital requirement as the first intervention level.
+This option will be tested with both NAIC Risk Based Capital at 300% of ACL and at 200% of ACL. - e) 99.5% Value at Risk This method will include scalars that are calibrated to a 99.5% Value at Risk (VaR).
+Regimes that are calibrated to a 99.5% VaR level over a oneyear time horizon and/or are equivalent to regimes calibrated to that level are unscaled under this method.
+Current scalars were estimated using regimes' stated confidence levels and existing equivalence agreements.